 To meet the needs of the growing school, the GRACE Board of Directors soon selected a search committee to find suitable property for purchase or lease.
 The Lord had His own plans.
-A generous Christian donor gave the school property on Buck Jones Road, and construction soon began on a new building.
+A generous Christian donor gave the school properties at 708 and 801 Buck Jones Road, and construction soon began on a new building.

 The campus at 801 Buck Jones Road opened in the fall of 2003 complete with science and computer labs, and a gym.
 The first senior class graduated in the spring of 2004.

 The move to the new building allowed GRACE the space to grow and to provide Christian education for many more children and youth.
 Curriculum choices were expanded, and the fine arts and athletics programs grew.
 Middle and high school students became involved in community outreach and annual mission trips.
 Graduates of GRACE were accepted into a variety of colleges and universities.

 Interest in the school and enrollment increased so much that, in just five years, more space was needed.
 In the fall of 2008, the 7th – 12th grade classes were moved into two beautifully renovated buildings at 1101 Buck Jones Road which GRACE purchased in a 50/50 joint venture with Hope Community Church.
 This new campus for both ministries was named the Crossroads Campus.
 As first year middle school students, sixth graders, remain at the Raleigh Campus allowing students a smooth transition into middle school scheduling and opportunities to provide student leadership to the elementary school.